arbor-sim/example-mitralgj/readme.md

 # Mitral Cell Example
-This repository contains the Neuron and Arbor implementation of a model of two electrically connected mitral cells based of the work of Migliore M, Hines ML, Shepherd GM (2005).
+This repository contains the Neuron and Arbor implementation of a model of two electrically connected mitral cells based on the work of Migliore M, Hines ML, Shepherd GM (2005)[1].

 The original Neuron code can be found [here](https://senselab.med.yale.edu/ModelDB/showmodel.cshtml?model=43039#tabs-1)

-The Neuron code has been extended to allow
+The Neuron code has been extended to allow:
 1) Moving the stimulus from the tuft to the soma.
-2) Printing the voltages at the soma to file.
+2) Printing the voltages measured at the soma to file.

 The hillocks of the cells have been changed to cylindrical segments instead of a tapering segments.
 This was done to allow a more faithful comparison between Neuron and Arbor's results as they implement tapering segments differently.

 ## Running the examples

-#### Arbor:
+### Arbor:
 **Installing Arbor**:
 * Install Arbor from the following branch: https://github.com/noraabiakar/arbor/tree/mitral
-* For help installing arbor refer to: https://arbor.readthedocs.io/en/latest/install.html
+* For help installing Arbor refer to: https://arbor.readthedocs.io/en/latest/install.html

 **Compiling the example**: